 - Referral bonus

 Have you ever purchased a product or service and been impressed by the memorable level of care and attentiveness the brand gave you afterward?
-Companies like Zappos, Sephora and L.L.
-Bean have mastered post-purchase engagement, and there’s a lot to be learned from their examples.
+Companies like Zappos, Sephora and Amazon have mastered post-purchase engagement, and there’s a lot to be learned from their examples.
 The main takeaway?
 Customer relationships don’t end post-purchase; they’re just beginning.

-There are many ways you can use your Ontraport account to strengthen the post-purchase customer experience, including:
+There are many ways you can use your Ontraport account or marketing automation software to strengthen the post-purchase customer experience, including:

 - Automated delivery or confirmation emails that fire immediately after purchase or opt-in

 - Bonus content or offers that automatically send in the weeks after purchase